zkorum/legal/README.md

 - Users can only delete their phone number if they add a passport first
 - Users can only delete their passport data (nullifier, nationality, sex) if they add a phone number first
 - Users can add an optional email address (won't make it for the initial release in Feb but will for sure be later implemented)
-- Users can change or delete the email address they added
+- Users can change or delete the email address they added (won't make it for the initial release in Feb but will for sure be later implemented)

 #### Moderation settings (won't make it for the initial release in Feb but will for sure be later implemented)